- March 25, 2013

 Even though Vilfredo Pareto has been dead for almost 90 years, he might be able to help you improve your profits: Consider firing or politely discouraging any one of the bottom 20% from being your customers.

-Even without applying this principle to your specific business, we know there is not only the potential for profit improvement, there will be quality of life improvement to be enjoyed by you and your employees who won’t have to deal with as many frustrations any more!
+Even without applying this principle to your specific business, we know there is not only the potential for profit improvement, there will be the quality of life improvement to be enjoyed by you and your employees who won’t have to deal with as many frustrations anymore!